Bilibili ups the ante in games with $123 million investment in TapTap – TechCrunch

 Tencent has similarly leaned on games to drive revenues for years.
 The WeChat operator dominates China’s gaming market through original titles and a sprawling investment portfolio whose content it helps operate and promote.

 X.D. makes games, too, but in recent years it has also emerged as a rebel against traditional game distributors, which are Android app stores operated by smartphone makers.
 The vision is to skip the high commission fees charged by the likes of Huawei and Xiaomi and monetize through ads.
-X.D.’s proposition has helped it attract a swathe of gaming companies to be its investors, including fast-growing studios Lilith Games and miHoYo, as well as ByteDance, which built up a 3,000-people strong gaming team within six years.
+X.D.’s proposition has helped it attract a swathe of gaming companies to be its investors, including fast-growing studios Lilith Games and miHoYo, Alibaba, as well as ByteDance, which built up a 3,000-people strong gaming team within six years.

 Bilibili’s investment further strengthens X.D.’s matrix of top-tier gaming investors.
-Tencent is conspicuously absent, but it’s no secret that ByteDance is its new nemesis.
+Tencent is conspicuously absent, but it’s no secret that ByteDance is its new nemesis after Alibaba.
 The TikTok parent recently outbid Tencent to acquire Moonton, a gaming studio that has gained ground in Southeast Asia, according to Reuters.
 Douyin, the Chinese version of TikTok, is also vying for user attention away from content published on WeChat.